José Luis Cuevas: José Luis Cuevas Museum

 In the late 1980s, Cuevas obtained the old monastery of Santa Inés in Mexico City's historical center for the purpose of creating the José Luis Cuevas Museum, which was inaugurated in 1992.
 The first director of the museum was his first wife, Bertha until her death in 2000.
 In 2005, his second wife, Beatriz del Carmen, took over operations.
 The Museum has been backed by the Fundación Maestro José Luis Cuevas since 2003.
 Because of the opposition in some essential artistic statements between José Luis Cuevas and some professors in the Academia de San Carlos, which is located half a block to the south, the artistic community in this art school say "el vecino de enfrente" (neighbor from across the street" to refer to the now late artist and the Museum).

 The Museum's collection includes more than 1860 pieces by various artists, mostly from Latin America.
 The pieces are rotated among the various building's rooms.
 One of the main pieces is "La Giganta" ("The Giantess") by Cuevas, which is situated in the central courtyard.
 The androgynous sculpture was created in 1991 and inspired by a poem by Baudelaire.
-The museum is considered to be controversial in no small part due to the “Erotic Room," filled with Cuevas' own drawings on the theme and of actual bordellos and cabarets, and the presence of a large brass bed on which he claimed he had many sexual encounters.
-The museum also contains a library with 45 large volumes with over 11,500 newspaper clippings as well as 500 books dedicated to Cuevas' work.
+The museum is considered to be controversial in no small part due to the “Erotic Room," filled with Cuevas's own drawings on the theme and of actual bordellos and cabarets, and the presence of a large brass bed on which he claimed he had many sexual encounters.
+The museum also contains a library with 45 large volumes with over 11,500 newspaper clippings as well as 500 books dedicated to Cuevas's work.